It’s here. Those twelve simple weeks we wait for all year.

 If you are like me, saying ‘no’ can feel like your’e committing a crime.
 But if we want to make time for ourselves this summer we have to know our limits and respect them.

 (Deep breath here) That is going to require you to ditch the guilt.
-There isn’t enough time in these twelve short weeks to take care of your feelings and everyone else’s.
+There isn’t enough time in these twelve short weeks to take care of our feelings and everyone else’s.
 So if you want to have a stress-free summer you have to get honest with yourself about what you can or can’t do.
 And then be prepared to act on it.
 Yes, that can be scary.
 Who wants to disappoint others?
-Yet putting yourself first does not have to be the end of the road with the people you care about.
+Yet putting yourself first doesn’t not have to be the end of the road with the people you care about.
 There is a way to graciously decline a plan and offer an alternative that works for both of you.
 Create choices for yourself and others.
 Turning down an invitation can look like, “I won’t be able to join you guys at the beach today but I would love to see you next week for dinner.”

 Tip: Make this a “YAHOO” summer- You Always Have Other Options.